![]() |

 Argentinan labor revolt films such as Prisioneros de la tierra and

 Las aguas bajan turbias.
-The video I saw, released by Blakman, has
+The video released by Blakman, has

 poor video and sound quality, like most Blakman releases.